 Check the Wireless box to make the connection arrow that connects the selected tools wireless.

 The Annotation area allows you to add notes to the project, for later reference.
-With your tool selected on the canvas, you can access the Annotation window via keyboard shortcut by selecting the F2 key.
+With your tool selected on the canvas, use the F2 key on your keyboard to access the tool's Annotation window.

-Name: Defaults to tool name + ID, but you can enter any name of your choice.
+- Name: Defaults to tool name plus the tool ID, but you can enter any name of your choice.

 - Using Canvas Settings: The annotation populates automatically based on the configuration properties.